-Acupuncture and Traditional Chinese Medicine (TCM) reduce the time it takes to become pregnant, in addition to optimizing your fertility health for a healthy pregnancy.
-This is done by correcting imbalances in the energy “meridians” that connect throughout your body, to improve the “Qi” and blood flow to the reproductive organs, balancing pregnancy hormones and optimizing the uterine environment for implantation.
+Acupuncture and Traditional Chinese Medicine (TCM) reduce the time it takes to become pregnant, in addition to optimizing your reproductive health for a healthy pregnancy.
+This is done by optimizing the uterine environment for implantation and gestation by balancing reproductive hormones, improving the blood and “Qi” flow to the reproductive organs, and by correcting imbalances in the energy “meridians” that connect throughout your body.

-For women conceiving later in life, statistically it becomes more of a challenge as the supply of eggs decreases, along with some quality.
-Traditional Chinese Medicine is great for women who are having a baby later in life.
-By ramping up the reproductive system and optimizing reproductive potential, we can maximize the chances of conceiving and delivering a healthy baby.
-Traditional Chinese Medicine smooths out the gears of reproduction, making conception and gestation healthier and easier for your body.
+For women conceiving later in life, it becomes more of a challenge as the supply of eggs decreases, along with some quality.
+TCM is a good match for women who are having a baby later in life.
+By optimizing reproductive potential, the chances of conceiving and delivering a healthy baby by significantly increased.
+TCM smooths out the gears of reproduction, making conception and gestation healthier and easier for your body.

 The New England Journal of Medicine has reported that Acupuncture can increase the incidence of a successful pregnancy by about 50%.
-When you feel that time is a factor or that getting pregnant is taking too long, Traditional Chinese Medicine can be especially effective for you.
-Tradition Chinese Medical/Acupuncture treatments have been demonstrated to increase the number of follicles and the quality of eggs within them, and the incidence of successful fertilization, have been shown to decrease blockages in the Fallopian tubes, positively effect hormonal balances, and reduce the inhibiting effects of stress.
+If you feel that time is a factor or that getting pregnant is taking too long, Traditional Chinese Medicine can be especially helpful for you.
+TCM/Acupuncture treatments have been demonstrated to increase the number of follicles and the quality of eggs within them, and the incidence of successful fertilization, have been shown to decrease blockages in the Fallopian tubes, positively effect hormonal balances, and reduce the inhibiting effects of stress.

-The above image illustrate some common points that are used to treat Infertility with Acupuncture.
-Depending on the pattern discrimination associated with your infertility, I will commonly choose 4 to 8 of these points, along with other points elsewhere on the legs and arms, head and ears.
+The above images illustrate some common points that are used to treat Infertility with Acupuncture.
+Depending on the TCM diagnosis associated with your infertility, I will commonly choose 4 to 8 of these points, along with other points on the legs and arms, head and ears.

 Benefits of Acupuncture and other TCM Treatments: